All You Need to Know About Tudor Houses, Then and Now

-While the gentry of that post-medieval period built impressive brick or stone manor homes replete with hundreds of casement windows and ornate chimney stacks, the commoners developed a more modest architectural style.
+The gentry of that post-medieval period built impressive brick or stone manor homes replete with hundreds of casement windows and ornate chimney stacks, as depicted above in the additions made in the 15th Century at Hever Castle.
+Meanwhile, the commoners developed a more modest architectural style.
 Back then, an ordinary village home or farmhouse was first framed entirely of timber.
 The builder would then insert woven sticks known as wattle between the timbers.
-Using daub (a mixture of clay, sand, and dung), he would infill the spaces around the wattle and seal the wall.
+Using daub (a mixture of clay, sand, and dung), he would infill the spaces around the wattle and seal the wall to create walls nearly as hard as concrete.
 Once the wall was dry, the daub was often painted white with limewash and the structural timbers were sealed with tar to protect them from rot.
-This building technique, known as half-timber, created the familiar brown-and-white exteriors we associate with Tudor-style homes today.
+This building technique, known as half-timber, allowed the timbers to be visible from both inside and outside the home and created the familiar brown-and-white exteriors we associate with Tudor-style homes today.

 By the 16th century, fireplaces with chimneys became commonplace in ordinary homes, and the interiors consequently became more complex.
 Rather than relying on one large room with a central fire pit for heat and cooking, Tudor homes could now have multiple rooms that served different purposes, each with its own fireplace as a heat source.
 Often, large fireplaces included inglenooks where people could sit to keep warm.
 And now that smoke could be channeled out through chimneys rather than up through a hole in the roof, these structures could include second stories, and with them staircases made of hand-hewn timbers.
 These upper-story rooms—usually bed chambers—generally had ceilings with exposed beams.